manureno/terraform-cheat-sheet/readme.md

 an alternative in files named ".tf.json".

 Note about Modules
-A _Nested Module_ is a reference to another module from the current module, it can be of two types
+* _Root Module_ : Resources defined in the .tf files in the main working directory.
-* _Child Module_ if it is located externally
+* _Nested Module_ : Module part of a configuration, located under ./modules
-* _Sub Module_ if it is embedded in the current workspace
+* _Child Module_ :  A module that is called by anothrr module is called a child module

 ## Typical Workflow
 * Create a Terraform configuration